PixelThin/pixivue/README.md

 ## Version History
 1.1.8 - Adds support for YouTube live videos to the embedded-video component.
-Removes yarn.lock -- just use npm
+Removes yarn.lock -- just use npm 1.1.9 - Minor update to resolve issue with some loaders.